Samuel Hirsch (lawyer)

 Samuel P. Hirsch (born c.
-1948) is a lawyer who also held public office.
+1948) is an American lawyer who also held public office.

 Early life

 He was born in a DP camp to Holocaust-survivor parents who came to the United States a year later.
 In the way of his parents, he is an Orthodox Jew.

 His Juris Doctor degree is from New York University School of Law (1972) and his first law position was with Jacob D. Fuchsberg.

 Career

 Elected official

 In 1977 he won a three-way primary and, after a three-way November election, became a New York State Assemblyman (48th District).
 His seat had been vacated by Leonard Silverman, who accepted an offered judgeship mid-term.

 In 1982 he was challenged by Dov Hikind in the September primary; Hikind received about 500 more votes.

 One of the issues for which he represented his community is reverse discrimination.
 Another was in the matter of more police protection, especially in the aftermath of "the fatal stabbing of an elderly Jewish man in a predawn street robbery."